mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 - colorize.py colorizes generated SPARQL queries to make them more readable.
 - kgn.py is the main logic for the Knowledge Graph Navigator.
 - kgnutils.py contains a function for resolving text entity names into DBPedia URIs.
 - relationships.py takes a list of N entity URIs and performs an exhaustive search to find relationships between pairs of entities.
-This code runs O(N^2) so it is best to not input more than 5 or 6 text entitity names.
+This code runs O(N^2) so it is best to not input more than 5 or 6 text entity names.
 - sparql.py is a collection of reusable SPARQL utilities.
 - textui.py contains helper functions for the text-based user interface.

 This is a fairly long example but if you followed the previous Python + SPARQL query examples, then it should be fairly clear how this works.
-When we identify entities in input text we generate SPARQL queries to match the literal entitity names.
+When we identify entities in input text we generate SPARQL queries to match the literal entity names.
 If this is possible, then we have the DBPedia URIs for entities in the input text and it is straightforward to get comment text for entities and search for properties (relationships) that link any two entity URIs using a SPARQL matching pattern like:

 ```sparql
   <entity_1_URI> ?p <entity_2_URI> .